Quick Facts

 Appearance

 This plant grows one to three feet tall and features one to two large glossy leaves, each divided into three leaflets.
 It has a large, hooded and striped flower that blooms in spring.
-The flower in on a separate stalk, at the height of the leaves.
+The flower grows in on a separate stalk, at the height of the leaves.

 The flower can be green, greenish-white or purple.
 It has a pouch-shaped spathe ("pulpit") and fingerlike central spadix ("jack"), which give the plant its common name.
 Its flower produces a cluster of red or scarlet berries in the fall.